Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - <img src="images/Least10_Countries_By_Rreported_Deaths.png" width="300">

 - **Least 10 Countries By Reported Deaths:**
-- In this analysis, the countries listed among the least 10 by reported Covid-19 deaths exhibit minimal mortality rates, which may indeed be influenced by factors such as low population density:
+- The countries which make the list among the last 10 by reported Covid-19 deaths in this analysis have very low mortality, which might be influenced by a number of factors, such as low population density.
-- __Tonga, Anguilla, Palau:__ These countries report a low number of deaths, ranging from 12 to 9, indicating relatively successful management of Covid-19 fatalities despite their smaller populations.
-These countries remote location and small population size likely helped in containing the spread of the virus and reducing fatalities.
+- __Tonga, Anguilla, Palau:__ These three countries range from 12 to 9; for countries with such small populations, this is pretty good management of Covid-19 related fatalities.Being remotely located, with a small population size, probably helped in containing the spread of the virus, hence the fewer fatalities.
-- __Wallis and Futuna, Montserrat:__ With reported deaths in the single digit of 8, these territories demonstrate effective public health responses and potentially low transmission rates, contributing to fewer fatalities.
+- __Wallis and Futuna, Montserrat:__ With the number of reported deaths within a single digit at 8, these countries show effective public health responses; therefore, their transmission rates might be low hence fewer fatalities.
-- __Saint Barthélemy, Saint Pierre and Miquelon, Cook Islands:__ These regions report minimal deaths, with Saint Barthélemy reporting 5 deaths, Saint Pierre and Miquelon and Cook Islands each reporting 2 deaths, suggesting stringent measures or geographical isolation may have contributed to the low mortality rates.
+- __Saint Barthélemy, Saint Pierre and Miquelon, Cook Islands:__ These territories reported very few deaths: Saint Barthélemy 5, Saint Pierre and Miquelon and Cook Islands 2 each.Obviously, either stringent measures or geographical isolation might have played the leading role in keeping the mortality rate so low.
-- __Tuvalu, Nauru:__ These countries report only 1 death each, possibly due to their remote locations, limited international travel, and effective containment measures.
+- __Tuvalu, Nauru:__ These countries report only one death each, likely due to their isolated location, reduced international movement, and stringent control measures.
 <br />
 <br />